jamesdouble/JDVideoKit/README.md

 Return the video resource if you allready have one and Skip to Delegate 3.

+**Resource Allow Type : URL , AVAsset**

 Return nil, will call Capturing Layout.

 2. ***(Optional)***

-You can make some setting to customize [ProcessingViewController](#convert-video-directly) and return it.
+You can make some setting to customize [ProcessingViewController](#ProcessingViewController) and return it.

 3. ***(Optional)***

-Call when Capturing Finish.
+Call when Capturing Finish or delegate provide an avaliable video.

-You can make some setting to customize [PresentingViewController](#convert-video-directly) and return it.
+You can make some setting to customize [PresentingViewController](#PresentingViewController) and return it.

-Return nil if you don't need edting layout and end it here.
+Return nil if you don't need edting layout and end it here , skip to 5.
+**If you use capturing Layout before and you won't use editing Layout next, you should use the para "LastVC" to dissmiss it or whatever you want**

 4. ***(Optional)***